KohlbacherLab/CLAUDIO/module03/README.md

                                 (opposite of --read-temps), default=True -o,   --output-directory,       output directory for produced csv-files, default="data/out/homo_signal/"
 ```

+###Input
+This tool requires a csv-file containing multiple observed cross-linking interactions.
+Two columns have to contain
+uniprot ids for each interacting residue, two columns have to contain the observed peptides for each interacting residue
+and two columns have to contain the crosslinked lysin's position within the full sequence (alternative: fill these with
+Nans, but add two columns with the lysin's positions in the respective peptides).

+###Output
+This tool will return a single csv-file containing the results of the ops analysis tool as well as three histograms
+showing the results in detail.

 ### Example
 The project can be run like this: